My life reflects a growing sense of respect and compassion for myself and others. I share this process with others who are struggling.

 A deeper understanding

-And so it is that a greater understanding of your vulnerabilities makes it possible actually to connect more with other people.
+And so it is that a greater understanding of your vulnerabilities makes it possible to connect more with other people.
 This kind of connection is very different from what preaching would be.

 A gentler attitude

-Conversely, you are not doing this just out of the goodness of your heart.
+Conversely, you are not doing this outreach just out of the goodness of your heart.
 It is not that you are such a fantastic person, helping others who are in dire need of your words of wisdom to get better.
 You are seeking connection because you have experienced how connecting with others who are willing to face their vulnerabilities helps you.
-So now you know that being helpful to others helps you as well.
+Now, you know that being helpful to others helps you as well.